 Discord: Everything you need to know

 Discord is one of the most popular video calling and messaging services for folks who play online PC games and who stream on platforms like Twitch.
-However, it's also used as a video conferencing app by a variety of people.
+It's also used as a video conferencing app by a variety of people.
 Due to its ease of use and ubiquity, it's hard to find someone who doesn't use Discord.

 The Discord app works with desktop and mobile platforms, combining the features of a chat lobby, a message board, a VoIP chatting system and a streaming service into one app that's not going to hog resources on your phone or PC.

 Discord's popularity has only multiplied in recent years, with the app reaching over 196 million registered users by our last count.
 Looking to gather a group to play Final Fantasy XIV?
-Need to easily communicate with an entire server of Minecraft player?
+Need to easily communicate with an entire server of Minecraft players?
 Want to just hang out and chat with a small group of friends?
 Keep reading to find out what Discord has to offer.

 How do I get started with Discord?